There was a time when only established businesses could accept credit cards. Fortunately, those days are long gone.

 Then everyone waits while it travels physically in the mail.
-And that is if it does not get lost in route.
-Not to mention, providing the tenant the age-old excuse: “Oh, yeah, uh, the check’s in the mail!”
+And assuming it doesn’t get lost in route.
+Not to mention, providing the tenant the age-old excuse: “Um, yeah, the check’s in the mail!”

-The landlord has to check their mail, then deposit it into their bank account.
+The landlord has to check their mailbox, then deposit it into their bank account.
 And pray it clears.

 Still, it’s worth mentioning: as a landlord, you don’t have to actually do anything.
 You get an email notification that the rent was deposited in your account.